IITGOA-CDA/.github/profile/README.md

 ## Contact Us

-For inquiries, partnership opportunities, or to learn more about our work, feel free to reach out to us at [drone.center@iitgoa.ac.in](drones.center@iitgoa.ac.in).
+For inquiries, partnership opportunities, or to learn more about our work, feel free to reach out to us at [drones.center@iitgoa.ac.in](drones.center@iitgoa.ac.in).